ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/single_responsibility/README.md

             return None
 ```

-By specifying `PlayableSoundFormat` as the `sound` type, our speaker no longer "cares"
+By specifying `PlayableSoundFormat` as the `sound` type, our speaker no longer 'cares'
 about what type of audio file we send it, as long as it _acts_ like a
 `PlayableSoundFormat` type, then it will be happy.
 And _this_ is what polymorphism is.